eb1383/MCMC/README.md

 # LoadDataContinent.R
 R script processes surveillance data into an array suitable for modelling, aggregating cases by month, year, destinations, and SNP types.

-The SNP Type Classification calculate the probability of SNPs being typed, matching SNP values to a predefined list (aggregating SNP with the same cluster)
+- The SNP Type Classification calculate the probability of SNPs being typed, matching SNP values to a predefined list (as in SNPSort.R).

-The Travel Type Classification assigns cases to domestic, travel or unknown.
+- The Travel Type Classification assigns cases to domestic, travel or unknown.
 Joins continent information to destinations and aggregates cases by continent for destinations with fewer than 20 cases.

+# LoadIPSContinent.R
+R script processes International Passenger Survey (IPS) data to calculate the total number of visits for each destination across months and years.
+The data is integrated with continent and population data to compute visits to domestic and international destinations, storing the final results in a structured array.

 # InitialValues.R
 This section loads initial data from StartingValues.RData.
 This includes surveillance and IPS (International Passenger Survey) data.